AniketAGhadge/ReactCode_Pratices/Readme.txt

         path: '/about',
         element: <PageName/>,
         errorElement: <ErrorPage/>
+    },
+    {
+        path: '/resturant/:resId'    ---dynamic URL /:resId will change for each resturant
+        element: <RestroMeanu>
     }
 ])

 and for render we will import RouterProvider from react-router-dom

 root.render(<RouterProvider router={appRoute}/>)

 Outlet -
 we use Outlet from react-router-dom which will help to render only the container body and fixed the header i.e. we can achieve dynamic webpage by using Outlet